shoorick/russian-road-sign-font/README.md

 * Latin alphabet and IPA: 4
 * Greek alphabet: (+17)

-Font contains all uppercase symbols of Russian and Basic Latin alphabets.
+Font contains all digits, uppercase symbols of Russian and Basic Latin alphabets, lowercase symbols from Russian alphabet.

 Author
 ------